rwxrob/notes/Kubernetes/Kubernetes  upgrade strategy.md

 This document outlines a consistent strategy for ensuring an on-prem, in-house, enterprise Kubernetes cluster and its k8sapps are kept up to date and regularly reviewed for improvements and security.
 This strategy consists of two high-level practices:

-1. Compile and/or update list of all components with versions
+1. Compile and/or update list of everything with a version
-2. Check version of all components to identify which have changed
+2. Check everything with a version and create list of things that changed
-3. Evaluate impact of each new component version
+3. Evaluate impact of each new version
-4. Update to current versions
+4. Update everything that changed to current version
 ## Compile and/or update list of all components with version

-- What is HPC ML team responsible for keeping up to date?
+- What things is HPC ML responsible to keep up to date?
 - What are the types of things that have a version?
-- How can we iterate through all the versioned things and check each?
+- How can we iterate through each thing and check its version?
 ## Check version of all components to identify which have changed

 1. Check the overall Kubernetes version